Charlotte Maxeke: Foreign travel

 After arriving in Kimberley in 1885, Charlotte began teaching fundamentals of indigenous languages to expatriates, and of basic English to black African work foremen—who, at the time, were known derogatorily as “boss boys".
 Charlotte and her sister Katie joined the African Jubilee Choir in 1891.
 Her talent attracted the attention of Mr K. V. Bam, a local choir master who was organizing an African choir to tour Europe.
 Charlotte's rousing success after her first solo performance in Kimberley Town Hall immediately resulted in her appointment to the Europe-bound choir operation, which was taken over from Bam by a European.
 The group left Kimberley in early 1896 and sang to numerous audiences in major cities of Europe.
 Command royal performances, including one at Queen Victoria's 1897 Jubilee at London's Royal Albert Hall, added to their mounting prestige.
 According to the African Feminist Forum, the two women were treated like novelties, which made them uncomfortable.
 At the conclusion of the European tour, the choir toured North America.
 The choir managed to sell out venues in Canada and the United States.

 During the choir's tour of the United States, the group was abandoned by their escort in Cleveland.
 Bishop Daniel A. Payne, of the African Methodist Church (AME) in Ohio, a former missionary in the Cape, organized the churchgoers to provide for the abandoned troupe's continued stay in America.
 Although the choir wished to attend Howard University, they were made to settle for a church scholarship to Wilberforce University, the AME Church University in Xenia, Ohio.
 Mannya accepted the offer.
 At the university, she was taught under W. E. B. Du Bois, a major Pan-Africanist.
-On obtaining her B.Sc degree from Wilberforce University in 1903, she became the first black South African woman to earn a degree.
+On obtaining her BSc degree from Wilberforce University in 1903, she became the first black South African woman to earn a degree.

 It was at Wilberforce that Mannya met her future husband, Dr Marshall Maxeke, a Xhosa born on 1 November 1874 at Middledrift.
 The couple lost a child prior to their marriage, and did not have any children thereafter.
 The couple married in 1903.